seba--/i3QL/readme.txt

 		13. Print the result relation
 			> result.foreach(println)

 		As you can see, the pair (0,3) has disappeared from the result relation and thus the sentence is not valid anymore.
+However, we can add a new rule to our grammar.

+		14. Add the rule for adjective "yellow" to the grammar
+			> parser.terminals += ("yellow", "Adj")

+		15. Print the result relation
+			> result.foreach(println)

+		Now, the pair (0,3) is in our result relation and thus the sentence is valid.

 == 7.
 Executing analyses ==